 Gabon is a small country located in the equatorial rainforest, with a population of 1.6 million.
 Endowed with rich natural resources (oil, manganese, uranium, and lumber), it has proved a bastion of stability in a region undermined by war, violence and social upheaval.
 Since independence (1960), the country has nurtured strong economic and diplomatic links with France, the former colonial ruler.

 In 2009, French president Nicolas Sarkozy made it known that he supported Ali Bongo’s candidacy.
 Recent scandals, from revelations about the real-estate properties of Gabonese politicians in France to the “ritual crimes” allegedly performed to sustain the influence of selfsame politicians, seem to have strengthened rather than weakened this historical association between the two ruling classes.
 But, many other Western democracies have also continued, year in and year out, to support the regime in place.
 Gabon has indeed remained a “soft” dictatorship based on popular politics of regional equilibrium and a fairly successful system of redistribution of national wealth.
-Both have spared the country from the bloody ethnic conflicts of its neighbours, and tempered the rapacity of the local political class.
+Both have spared the country from the bloody ethnic conflicts of its neighbors, and tempered the rapacity of the local political class.

 Under Omar Bongo (1967-2009), Ali’s late father, the relationship between Gabonese politics and the electorate was built on a flexible system of co-optation called “Union nationale” [national unity], inaugurated in the 1960s by the first president of Gabon, Léon Mba.
 Mba surrounded himself with cabinet ministers composed of representatives of all ethnic groups and provinces in the country.
 In 1967, Omar Bongo, who succeeded Mba, embraced “Union nationale.”
 A native of a minority ethnic group (Téké) located in the eastern corner of the country, Bongo’s system of proportional government reassured the public that the only group with a relative demographic advantage, the Fang (approximately 35% of the population), would not monopolize power.
 To this, he added new forms of political patronage for opponents to his regime, cajoling them into lucrative positions in the government or the administration.